 GMA requires certain counties (including Kitsap) to review and evaluate whether actual development within the UGAs is at urban densities and is consistent with the jurisdictions' population growth targets and comprehensive plans.
-Kitsap County adopted its first Buildable Lands Report (BLR) in August 2002.
-The County's next statutorily required BLR update is due in 2007.
+Kitsap County adopted its first Buildable Lands Report (BLR) in August 2002 and its second BLR in in 2007.

 The 2002 BLR indicated that in some cases, urban densities were not being achieved within certain UGAs.
 However, the report noted that the analysis period of 1995-1999 would have only addressed one year of growth under the approved 1998 Plan.
-The Central Puget Sound Growth Management Hearings Board (CPSGMHP) (case No. 04-3-0009c) did identify an inconsistency between "planned" and "actual" development patterns in that more growth was occurring in rural areas than was targeted in the CPPs.

-In 2004, the County amended the 2002 BLR to identify a set of "reasonable measures" meant to help increase consistency between actual development and that envisioned in the County's Plan.
+In 2004, the County adopted a set of "reasonable measures" meant to help increase consistency between actual development and that envisioned in the County's Plan.
 The County recognized 18 reasonable measures already existing in Kitsap County Code (KCC) and existing sub-area planning documents, in Resolution No. 158-2004.
 In 2005, the KRCC identified a "menu" of 46 "reasonable measures" to encourage urban growth and increase residential development capacity in existing UGAs (i.e., to promote infill development) for jurisdictions to consider during their comprehensive plan updates, in compliance with RCW 26.70A.215.
 A measure the County put in place after the recent adoption of the 18 reasonable measures includes allowing plats of up to nine lots through an administrative short plat process.